Skip to main content

 What You Can Build

-• Task or habit systems with unlock conditions
+• Task or habit systems with unlock requirements

-• Dice/game mechanics that reward or penalize lock time
+• Games that reward success or penalize failure with lock time changes

-• Device-control companion flows that call supported commands
+• Device-control companion flows using supported device commands

 Choose Your Mode